amlewis1578/pyerr/README.md

     - correlation_matrix : np.array of the correlation matrix
     - uncertainty : np.array of the relative uncertainty values
     - abs_uncertainty : np.array of the absolute uncertainty values
+    - abs_covariance : np.array of the absolute covariance matrix

 ## details